-BIIAB Qualifications Limited is regulated to deliver this qualification by Ofqual in England.
+BIIAB Qualifications Limited is regulated to deliver this qualification by Ofqual in England, by Qualifications Wales in Wales and by the Council for Curriculum, Examinations and Assessment (CCEA) in Northern Ireland.
 The qualification has a unique Qualification Number (QN) which is shown below.
 Additionally, each unit within the qualification has a regulatory Unit Reference Number (URN).
 The QN code will be displayed on the final certificate for the qualification.

-Qualification Title Qualification Number (QN) BIIAB Level 2 Award for Door Supervisors in the Private Security Industry (Top up) 603/7025/7
+Qualification Title Qualification Number (QN) QW Designation Number BIIAB Level 2 Award for Door Supervisors in the Private Security Industry (Top up) 603/7025/7 C00/4379/2